mo-shab/alx-low_level_programming/0x00-hello_world/README.md

 7. **6-size.c**: Write a C program that prints the size of various types on the computer it is compiled and run on.

-8. **Blogpost**: Write a blog post that explains all the steps of compilation, using `gcc` as the compiler.

-9. **100-intel**: Write a script that generates the assembly code (Intel syntax) of a C code and saves it in an output file.
+8. **100-intel**: Write a script that generates the assembly code (Intel syntax) of a C code and saves it in an output file.
 The C file name will be saved in the variable `$CFILE`.

-10. **101-quote.c**: Write a C program that prints "and that piece of art is useful" - Dora Korpar, 2015-10-19, to the standard error.
+9. **101-quote.c**: Write a C program that prints "and that piece of art is useful" - Dora Korpar, 2015-10-19, to the standard error.

 ## Technologies Used